longaccess/windows-app/README.md

 Dependencies
 ------------

-The app requires .NET framework 4.0, and the user will be prompted to install it if it isn't available on the system.
+The app requires .NET framework 4.0, but the nsis installer doesn't include this functionality in its current version.
+This will be included in the next versions.
+The user has to install it after downloading the [.NET 4 Web Installer][].

 Secure removal
 --------------